Will ‘freak-off’ videos be shown in court? Here’s what we know about Diddy’s ongoing trial

 "Humiliating, disgusting.
 I never wanted anyone to see me like that.
 Objectifying me, putting me in very compromising gross positions with strangers," she stated.

-Ms. Ventura was asked to recount certain encounters when presented with "seven still images," taken from video footage of the Freak Off parties, where she was reportedly featured among several escorts.
+Ms. Ventura was asked to recount certain encounters when presented with "seven still images," taken from video footage of these parties, where she was reportedly featured among several escorts.

 "There is baby oil on me and I am standing there during a freak-off with a candle and lubricant on the table," she said.

-With the third day of Diddy's federal trial concluded, the defense team is preparing for a cross-examination of the prosecution's star witness, Cassie Ventura, and her testimony, tomorrow.
+With the third day of Diddy's federal trial concluded, the defense team is preparing for cross-examination of the prosecution's star witness, Cassie Ventura, and her testimony tomorrow.

-The cross-examination is expected to start early on Thursday, following a quick lunch to make accommodations for Cassie, given the singer is in the third trimester of her pregnancy.
+The cross-examination is expected to start early on Thursday, following a quick lunch to accommodate Cassie, given that she is in her pregnancy's third trimester.

 Cassie Ventura claims she settled for "$20 million" in her s*xual abuse lawsuit against Sean 'Diddy' Combs

-After parting ways with the music mogul in 2019, Ms. Ventura would file a lawsuit against Sean Combs, in 2023, accusing him of "years of physical and s*xual abuse".
+After parting ways with the music mogul in 2019, Ms. Ventura would file a lawsuit against Puff Daddy in 2023, accusing him of "years of physical and s*xual abuse".

 "I didn’t want to be alive anymore."